railwayapp/docs/src/docs/guides/gin.md

     - You can skip this step if you already have an app directory or repo on your machine that you want to deploy.
 3. Run `railway init` within the app directory to create a new project.
 4. Run `railway up` to deploy.
-    - The CLI will now scan, compress and upload our fastapi app files to Railway's backend for deployment.
+    - The CLI will now scan, compress and upload our gin app files to Railway's backend for deployment.

 ## Use a Dockerfile